-The MDO4000B Series includes a spectrogram display which is ideal for monitoring slowly changing RF phenomena.
+Automated peak markers identify critical information at a glance.
+As shown here, the five highest amplitude peaks that meet the threshold and excursion criteria are automatically marked along with the peak's frequency and amplitude.
+Spectrogram The MDO4000 Series includes a spectrogram display which is ideal for monitoring slowly changing RF phenomena.
 The x-axis represents frequency, just like a typical spectrum display.
 However, the y-axis represents time, and color is used to indicate amplitude.
 Spectrogram slices are generated by taking each spectrum and "flipping it up on its edge" so that it's one pixel row tall, and then assigning colors to each pixel based on the amplitude at that frequency.
 Cold colors (blue, green) are low amplitude and hotter colors (yellow, red) are higher amplitude.
 Each new acquisition adds another slice at the bottom of the spectrogram and the history moves up one row.
 When acquisitions are stopped, you can scroll back through the spectrogram to look at any individual spectrum slice.

 Spectrogram display illustrates slowly moving RF phenomena.
 As shown here, a signal that has multiple peaks is being monitored.
 As the peaks change in both frequency and amplitude over time, the changes are easily seen in the Spectrogram display.
 Triggered versus Free Run operation

 When both the time and frequency domains are displayed, the spectrum shown is always triggered by the system trigger event and is time correlated with the active time-domain traces.
-However, when only the frequency domain is displayed, the spectrum analyzer can be set to Free Run.
+However, when only the frequency domain is displayed, the RF input can be set to Free Run.
 This is useful when the frequency domain data is continuous and unrelated to events occurring in the time domain.

-Ultra-wide capture bandwidth

-Today's wireless communications vary significantly with time, using sophisticated digital modulation schemes and, often, transmission techniques that involve bursting the output.
+Ultra-wide capture bandwidth Today's wireless communications vary significantly with time, using sophisticated digital modulation schemes and, often, transmission techniques that involve bursting the output.
 These modulation schemes can have very wide bandwidth as well.
 Traditional swept or stepped spectrum analyzers are ill equipped to view these types of signals as they are only able to look at a small portion of the spectrum at any one time.
 The amount of spectrum acquired in one acquisition is called the capture bandwidth.
 Traditional spectrum analyzers sweep or step the capture bandwidth through the desired span to build the requested image.
 As a result, while the spectrum analyzer is acquiring one portion of the spectrum, the event you care about may be happening in another portion of the spectrum.
-Most spectrum analyzers on the market today have 10 MHz capture bandwidths, sometimes with expensive options to extend that to 20, 40, or even 160 MHz in some cases.
+Most spectrum analyzers on the market today have 10 MHz capture bandwidths, sometimes with expensive options to extend that to 20, 40. or even 140 MHz in some cases.

-In order to address the bandwidth requirements of modern RF, the MDO4000B Series provides ≥1 GHz of capture bandwidth.
+In order to address the bandwidth requirements of modern RF, the MDO4000 Series provides ≥1 GHz of capture bandwidth.
 At span settings of 1 GHz and below, there is no requirement to sweep the display.
 The spectrum is generated from a single acquisition, thus guaranteeing you'll see the events you're looking for in the frequency domain.

 Spectral display of a bursted communication both into a device through Zigbee at 900 MHz and out of the device through Bluetooth at 2.4 GHz, captured with a single acquisition.
 Spectrum traces

-The MDO4000B Series spectrum analyzer offers four different traces or views including Normal, Average, Max Hold, and Min Hold.
+The MDO4000 Series offers four different traces or views of the RF input including Normal, Average, Max Hold, and Min Hold.
 You can set the detection method used for each trace type independently or you can leave the oscilloscope in the default Auto mode that sets the detection type optimally for the current configuration.
 Detection types include +Peak, -Peak, Average, and Sample.